virensachdev786/CSC-263-mini_project/README.md

 # CSC-263-mini_project

-Assignment 12: Embedding SQL in Web Applications Develop a web-based application with a database backend that can be used for posting course grades and for retrieving transcripts.
+Embedding SQL in Web Applications
+Develop a web-based application with a database backend that can be used for posting course grades and for retrieving transcripts.

 One page must allow a professor to post grades.